asathoor/wordpress-mega-menu/README.md

 * The theme is created via [Carolina Nymarks theme generator.](https://fullsiteediting.com/block-theme-generator/)

-* The content inside the mega menu is copied from [this free WP Pattern](https://wordpress.org/patterns/pattern/video-background-section/)
+* The content inside the mega menu is copied from [this free WP Pattern](https://wordpress.org/patterns/pattern/video-background-section/) by [narolainfotech](https://wordpress.org/patterns/author/narolainfotech).